Kobzol/surveys/surveys/2024-annual-survey/questions.md

 - Too difficult to learn or learning will take too much time
 - Community was rude, unwelcoming, or otherwise off-putting
 - I prefer to use another language
-- I can't use Rust due to factors outside my control
+- I can't use Rust due to factors outside of my control
 - I haven't got around to it
 - Other

 ### Tell us more:

-Type: free form (optional)
+Type: free text

 > **SURVEY FLOW**
 >
 > Skip to `### Are you employed full- or part-time (including paid internships)?`

-## Rust usage and learning experience
+## Your Rust experience

 ### On average, how often do you use Rust?